matthewbdaly/generator-simple-static-blog/README.md

 * `grunt` builds the site - however, in practice you will probably never need to call this as the other tasks also call it.
 * `grunt serve` builds the site and calls the development server, with live reload included so that you can see new content immediately.
-* `grunt deploy` builds the site and deploys it to GitHub Pages
+* `grunt deploy` builds the site and deploys it to GitHub Pages.
+However, it's easy to amend it to deploy it using other methods, including:
+  * `grunt-rsync` for syncing to a server with shell access (I have used this to deploy to a Raspberry Pi)
+  * `grunt-bitbucket-pages` for pushing the site to Bitbucket Pages (this is very easy to configure and works well)
+  * `grunt-ftp-deploy` if you only have FTP access

 ## License